seanbell/opensurfaces-segmentation-ui/README.md

 random string.

 #### If you want to add this demo to your own (separate) Django project:
-In `example_project/settings.py`, make the following changes:
+In your `settings.py` file, make the following changes:

 1. Make sure `STATIC_ROOT` is set to an absolute writable path.